DiltheyLab/HLA-LA/README.md

 ### CRAM files

 If you use CRAM input, make sure that your CRAM file contains *all* of the original sample reads, including the unmapped ones (which are typically enriched for HLA-derived reads).
 We've sometimes come CRAM files for which this hasn't quite been the case; and the resulting HLA calls were not very good (the coverage statistics in the call file are sometimes, but now always, indicative of such problems).

+### Long reads

+If you want to carry out genotyping from a long-reads BAM, please specify the parameter `--longReads ont2d` (for Oxford Nanopore reads) or `--longReads pacbio` (for PacBio reads).
+Of note, typing will still be carried out at G group resolution.
+This feature is experimental; accuracy may not match short-read-based typing.

+### Assembly typing

+HLA typing of assemblies is implemented as a separate module.
+See [HLA-ASM.md](HLA-ASM.md) for details.

 ## Interpreting the output from HLA*PRG:LA